Code-Institute-Submissions/CI-MS1-Mobile-App-Product-Page/README.md

 - iOS
     - Safari

+I also tested the links:
+- The "PDF Manual" link opens in a new tab
+- A click on "Download on the App store" opens a modal view with a link to the contact page.
+Except if the button is klicked on the contact page.
+- Navigation works, both on a desktop and on mobile
+- A click on the logo opens index.html
+- A klick on the mail icon in the Footer opens the email client
+- A click on the LinkedIn button in the Footer opens my LinkedIn page in a new tab

 All browsers display the pages correctly, with one exception: Microsoft Edge displays the page features.html slightly differently.
 Read the next section (Code) for details.

 Further on, I asked a friend to check the webside online, click on all the links, and get back to me if there are any issues.
 In addition, I added the project to the pair-programming Slack group of Code Institute.